-Early math and reading ability linked to job and income in adulthoodMay 8th, 2013 in Psychology & Psychiatry /
+Early math and reading ability linked to job and income in adulthoodMay 8, 2013 in Medicine & Health / Psychology & Psychiatry

 Math and reading ability at age 7 may be linked with socioeconomic status several decades later, according to new research published in Psychological Science, a journal of the Association for Psychological Science.
 The childhood abilities predict socioeconomic status in adulthood over and above associations with intelligence, education, and socioeconomic status in childhood.